Stormy Daniels’ Action Against Trump Goes Down in Flames

 Stormy Daniels Complaint on Fire

-As I discussed back in October, adult film star Stormy Daniels was originally suing Donald Trump under a declaratory relief action, seeking to invalidate a “hush” agreement she has signed and been paid for.
+The tale began back in October 2018, when I first reported that adult film star Stormy Daniels was originally suing Donald Trump under a declaratory relief action, seeking to invalidate a “hush” agreement she has signed and been paid for.
 Her attorney, Michael Avenatti, then tried to get cute by filing a defamation action.
 The alleged defamation resulted from an incident that purportedly occurred in a parking lot, where Daniels says she was threatened to keep her mouth shut.
-Trump referred to the story as a “con job,” and Avenatti on behalf of Daniels claimed that amounted to defamation since Trump was accusing Daniels of lying.
+Trump referred to the story in a Tweet as a “con job,” and Avenatti on behalf of Daniels claimed that amounted to defamation since Trump was accusing Daniels of lying.
 I predicted at the time that the action would be thrown out on an anti-SLAPP motion, and that proved to be true.
+The court concluded that Trump’s tweet was “rhetorical hyperbole” and was protected speech that could not be the basis of a defamation action.
 Daniels was hit with $293,000 in attorney fees.

 Avenatti isn’t laughing.